The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

 \subsection{Overview}

 The discrete-time SL has some disadvantages.
 The discretisation of follow-up time means that we do not make full use of the information on event times that are in the data.
 Flexible modelling of time as a covariate in candidate learners for the baseline hazard is also a challenge.
-The two-step approach recommended by \cite{polley_superlearner_2011} is not implemented in the main R package \texttt{SuperLearner} available for implementation.
-The requirement to discretise the data, resulting in a data set with many rows per individual, can also bring challenges in terms of computing time and power.
+The two-step approach recommended by \citet{polley_superlearner_2011} is not implemented in the main R package \texttt{SuperLearner} available for implementation (see Section \ref{sec:implementation}).
+The requirement to discretise the data, resulting in a data set with many rows per individual, can also bring computational challenges.

-In this section we describe two continuous-time SL approaches. \cite{westling_inference_2023} described a SL for continuous-time data (or a mixture of continuous and discrete data).
-They are motivated by the need to estimate conditional survival and censoring distributions, $S(t|X)$ and $G(t|X)$, because they feature as nuisance functions in a wider doubly-robust estimation procedure aiming to estimate survival curves under different treatments.
-We focus on their SL for estimation of target estimand $S(t|X)$. \cite{munch_statelearner_2024} described a SL for continuous event time data, referred to as the `state learner'.
+In this section we describe two continuous-time SL approaches, i.e. approaches that do not require discretisation of follow-up time. \citet{westling_inference_2023} described a SL for continuous-time data (or a mixture of continuous- and discrete-time data).
+They are motivated by the need to estimate conditional survival and censoring distributions, $S(t|X)$ and $G(t|X)$, because they feature as nuisance functions in a wider causal estimation procedure aiming to estimate survival curves under different treatments using a doubly-robust approach.
+We focus on their SL for estimation of target estimand $S(t|X)$.
+Another continuous-time SL approach was proposed by \citet{munch_jossl_2025}, who referred to their approach as the `joint survival super learner' (in an earlier version of their paper it was referred to as the `state learner' \cite{munch_statelearner_2024}).
 They focus on use of a SL to estimate state occupation probabilities in a setting that can include more than one event type of interest, for example where there are competing events.
 We focus on the use of their approach when there is just a single absorbing event type of interest (e.g. death).
-The method of \cite{westling_inference_2023} includes an ensemble step, whereas the `state learner' of \cite{munch_statelearner_2024} is a non-ensemble SL.
+The method of \citet{westling_inference_2023} includes an ensemble step, whereas the joint survival SL of \citet{munch_jossl_2025} is a non-ensemble SL.
 Both methods involve loss functions that require estimates of the conditional censoring distribution $G(t|X)$, but they enable this to be done in a flexible way, making use of a SL for the conditional censoring distribution.
-The estimation of the conditional censoring distribution is integrated within the same SL procedure as conditional survival distribution.